 Burbio audits 5,000 school districts representing over 70% of the US K-12 student enrollment across all 50 states.
 Districts are checked every 72 hours for changes in enrollment status, mask mandates, vaccine requirements, and testing regimens.
 Burbio's audit team investigates School District websites, Facebook pages, local news stories and other publicly available information to determine learning mode currently in place.
 Burbio's audit team also supplements with additional sweeping coverage of all US districts - beyond the 5,000 - to identify additional closures.

-Burbio surveys over 1,200 school districts representing over 35,000 schools in 50 states in three different sample groups which generate three different margins for error.
-Districts are checked every 72 hours for changes.
+Burbio audited over 1,200 school districts representing 47% of the US K-12 student enrollment in over 35,000 schools in 50 states.
+Districts were checked every 72 hours for changes.
 See below for details and reconciliation.

 • For 232 of the most highly populated counties in the US - representing over 28% of the US student population - Burbio samples school districts representing an average of 90% of the students in those counties - generally it's just one district - and then categorizes the type of learning accordingly.
 For that group of 232 counties, margin for error at 95% confidence is 0.1% given the high concentration of sampling that occurred.

-• For the remaining counties, (25% of student population) we surveyed a total of 130 school districts.
+• For the remaining counties, (25% of student population) we audit a total of 130 school districts.
 There is a margin for error of 8% in this subgroup based on sample size versus total number of school districts.

 • For overall margin of error, we took the square root of the sum of the squares in our initial populations to maintain our 95% confidence interval.
 The result gave us an overall error of 2.73%.